Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

         fields = ('id', 'is_staff', 'email', 'username', 'password')
 ```

-First need it's to to define the list of fields you want.
+First you to define the list of fields that you want.

 ---